robfletcher/grails-spring-events/readme.md

 ### Sending notifications synchronously

-Particularly for testing it can be easier to send notifications synchronously rather than via the _ExecutorService_.
+Sometimes you might need to send notifications synchronously rather than via the _ExecutorService_.
+For example, it can make testing more straightforward.
 If you need to do this just set the multicaster's `dispatchMode` property to `grails.plugin.springevents.DispatchMode.SYNCHRONOUS`.

 [1]: http://grails.org/doc/latest/guide/14.%20Grails%20and%20Spring.html#14.6%20Property%20Override%20Configuration
 [2]: http://static.springsource.org/spring/docs/3.0.x/javadoc-api/org/springframework/util/ErrorHandler.html "org.springframework.util.ErrorHandler"